bomonike/bomonike.github.io/python-exams.md

 1. Check the accept boxes, then "Accept & Continue".
 1. Login using your Google account and associated password.

-1. Use the email address you used to log into NetAcad.com to create an account at <a target="_blank" href="https://www.credly.com">credly.com</a>.
+1. Use the email address you used to log into NetAcad.com to <a target="_blank" href="https://www.credly.com/users/sign_up">create an account at credly.com</a>.
-   * Use your Authy mobile app to log in to credly.com.
+1. In Credly, click Settings, Security & Privacy, to setup two-factor authentication with your Authy mobile app.

    ### Continue to PE1

    <a target="_blank" href="https://www.netacad.com/courses/python-essentials-1?courseLang=en-US"><img align="right" width="100" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1733810664/cisco_python_essentials_1_50_qxxfot.png" /></a>

+   <a target="_blank" href="https://edube.org/study/pe1">https://edube.org/study/pe1</a>
 1. Click "Python Essentials 1"
-1. Notice the subjects:
+1. Notice the PCAP (Certified Entry-Level Python Programmer) exam sections:
    1. Introduction to Python and Computer Programming
    2. Python Data Types, Variables, Operators, and Basic I/O Operations
    3. Boolean Values, Conditional Execution, Loops, Lists and List Processing, Logical and Bitwise